Chuck Mead & The Muse of Enlightenment

 Robert’s Western World, where BR5-49 came together and exploded out of, was idiosyncratic in its own right.
 Originally a warehouse and office space for river merchants, it became the factory and showroom for the iconic company, Sho-Bud Steel Guitars, formed by Shot Jackson and Buddy Emmons.

 He did.
 The bidding war began.
 But more importantly, the band were committed to their aesthetics.
-At the time of Brooks & Dunn’s strip mall honky tonk, they insisted on playing their own instruments, keeping the sound authentic and creating a future for music that had
+At the time of Brooks & Dunn’s strip mall honky-tonk, they insisted on playing their own instruments, keeping the sound authentic and creating a future for music that had been forgotten.

 Mead, Gary Bennett, Don Herron, “Smilin’” Jay McDowell, and “Hawk” Shaw Wilson started something that was bookended by Greg Garing at Tootsies.
 RB Morris and Paul Burch were also making the scene.
 Just like Max’s Kansas City, the hipoisie were coming — from iconoclast videomaker Sherman Halsey to haute cowboy couture designer Manuel.
 Connie Smith and Marty Stuart also came by.

-The band signed to Artista Records, releasing the covers/original Live From Robert’s as an introduction in April 1996.
+The band signed to Arista Records, releasing the covers/original Live at Robert’s as an introduction in April 1996.
 Then in September of 1996, they went into Castle Recording Studios to make BR5-49, a move that allowed them to play on their recordings.

 “Back then, labels weren’t so tight-assed,” Oermann says of the fuss around them.
 “Creative people were still allowed to be on major labels, could still make music without being on the same grid as Alan Jackson.”